 On my current host, my blog uses too much resource and CPU usage up to 100/100% and even after more contents and quiet encouraging ranking in SERP, my traffic seem not to be going above a specific limit and due to that, I was able to find out that my hawkhost shared hosting account still shows error to some visitors although to less visitors thereby leaving my page-views on a specific range.

 Right now, I am still searching for a better web-hosting company that can really handle much traffic, CPU and Resource Usage on my blog and not minding the cost.

 My Review On NameCheap Shared Web-Hosting Service

 NameCheap shared web-hosting service is cool no doubt, but they really cannot handle blogs that gets huge amount of traffic.

 Their support team is awesome because most of the team are well skilled when it comes to issues with account and WordPress blogs.

-Summary: Please do not get me wrong, NameCheap hosting is awesome and a great head start for beginners and websites that doesn’t consume much CPU and resource but for a blog or website that gets much traffic thus consuming much CPU, I wouldn’t advice namecheap shared web-hosting.
+Summary: Please do not get me wrong.
+NameCheap hosting is awesome and a great head start for beginners and websites that doesn’t consume much CPU and resource.
+However, for a blog or website that gets much traffic thus consuming much CPU, I wouldn’t advice namecheap shared web-hosting.